Betty Coffey Award

 This award is intended to recognize extraordinary efforts on the part of a WFC member in mentoring women in the university, and particularly junior faculty members both prior to and beyond tenure.
 The award will be presented to an individual who has contributed substantially to the career development of one or more junior faculty members.

-Laura Black, business, received the Women's Faculty Caucus Distinguished Mentor Award.
-It carries a $1,000 honorarium.
+Suzanne Christopher, health and human development, received the Women's Faculty Caucus Distinguished Mentor Award.
+It carries a $2,000 honorarium.
 The award recognizes an MSU faculty member for mentoring junior women faculty members by helping them negotiate the promotion and tenure process, encouraging their research and teaching activities, and providing "whole woman" role models.
-Colleagues say that since coming to MSU in 2002, Black has been a dedicated and committed advocate and mentor for numerous female faculty members in the College of Business and across campus.
-She has created a supportive research and teaching environment for those faculty members and has initiated informal mentoring relationships with junior faculty in the College of Business.
-Black regularly shares resources, creates opportunities for others and provides guidance in teaching, research and administration.